• Skip to primary navigation

 Science Lesson Ideas for the Candy Hearts Experiment

 The candy hearts experiment is a great way to introduce chemistry to kids in a simple way.
-They can learn valuable lessons about solubility while watching what happens when you combine water and water mixtures with the candy hearts.
+They can learn valuable lessons about solubility while watching what happens when you combine water and water mixtures with candy hearts.

-Science in the Candy Hearts Ingredients
+Candy Hearts Ingredients

 The ingredients that make up this candy are the primary reason why they react the way they do in this experiment.
 Regardless of brand, most conversational hearts are made with these key ingredients: